gs45y4y/edulearnschool/README.md

 - **Glassy search & shortcuts:** Non-laggy, visually appealing layout.
 - **Updated tools page:** Auto-loads all tools with a clean grid.
 - **Image gallery:** Browse images in `./imgs/` with modal previews.
-- **Performance improvements:** Optimized for static hosts like Vercel, Netlify, and GitHub Pages.
+- **Performance improvements:** Optimized for static hosts like Vercel, Netlify, & GitHub Pages.
 - **Security reminder:** Copy URLs carefully; mispelling passwords may redirect to a warning page for IT spy prevention.

 ---